LibraryOfCongress/concordia/docs/how-we-work.md

 **How to provide feedback**

-If testers find issues to address:
+If feature testers find issues to address:

--   Open a new BUG ticket if it is a high
+-   For a BUG, comment and @ the developer in the feature ticket.
+The ticket number will added to the testing plan.
--   Open a new FEATURE ticket even if enhancement if it is a low
+-   If it is an enhancement, open a new FEATURE ticket.
+This ticket will be added to the backlog and up for priortization in alignment meeting and backlog grooming
--   Link to testing plan that is in the wiki
+-   Link to testing plan that is in the wiki, to the issue

-If a Bug ticket is open be prepared to be available to on Thursday and Friday to respond to developers until result is what is desired.
-If a high priority bug ticket is created, it can’t be shipped until tester closes ticket
+If a BUG needs to be addressed, tester should expect to be available to on Thursday and Friday to respond to developers questions until acceptance criteria is met.

-If all looks good and all user acceptance criteria has been met tester can close all open tickets in the testing column and signal to the Technical lead to prepare new release.
+If all looks good and all user acceptance criteria has been met the ticket will be closed tickets in the testing column and signal to the Technical lead to prepare new release.

 Final step: Technical lead will create a release tag in GitHub and will share release notes in slack channel